Mohamad Zamri Baba

-Mohamad Zamri Baba is a Grand Prix motorcycle racer from Malaysia.
+Mohamad Zamri Baba (born 26 November 1983) is a Grand Prix motorcycle racer from Malaysia.
 He races in the Asia Road Race Championship in the SS600 class for MuSASHi Boon Siew Honda Racing.

 In June 2015, Zamri was in a coma after he was hit by another rider after crashing onto the gravel bed during Race 1 of the SuperSports 600cc event, a second round of the FIM Asia Road Racing Championship.

 In October 2015, four months after the accident, Zamri regained awareness from coma and made a visit with family during Round 8 of the 2015 Petronas AAM Malaysian Cub Prix Championship at the Malaysia Agro Exhibition Park (MAEPS) in Serdang, Selangor.